Home Services Case Studies Blog About Contact Glossary

 Early on, the founder knew every deal.
 They were in every conversation.
-The forecast wasn't a system — it was memory.
+The forecast wasn't a system.
+It was memory.
 And memory, for a small number of deals, is surprisingly accurate.

 Then the business grows.
 A sales team appears.
 The number of deals in progress multiplies.
 And suddenly the forecast, which was never really a forecast, starts missing.
 Badly.
 Every quarter has a new explanation.
 Every board meeting has a new version of the same question: why did we miss again?